How would you feel as a guest if a host doesn’t give you a proper welcome the first time you visit them

-New hire orientation is not a joining formality done merely to comply with business customs.
-On the contrary, it is significant for ensuring smooth adaptation to a new work environment, becoming productive team members, and employee retention.
+New hire orientation is not a joining formality merely to comply with business customs.
+New employees undergo an orientation that familiarizes them with the new company culture and job roles.

 - Organizations with a standard induction process achieve 50% higher new hire productivity